jakeswork/kued-api/README.md

-## Queue Scanner Service
+## Kued API

-Server-side code for the queue-scanner
+RESTful web service for the Kued application